e-kwsm/ompi/docs/man-openmpi/man1/mpirun.1.rst

 * Rank 1 runs on node bb, bound to logical package 0, cores 0 and 1.
 * Rank 2 runs on node cc, bound to logical cores 2 and 3.

-Note that only logicical processor locations are supported.
+Note that only logical processor locations are supported.
 By default, the values specified are assumed to be cores.
 If you intend to specify specific hardware threads then you must add the ``:hwtcpus`` qualifier to the ``--map-by`` command line option (e.g., ``--map-by rankfile:file=myrankfile:hwtcpus``).

 If the binding specification overlaps between any two ranks then an error occurs.
 If you intend to allow processes to share the same logical processing unit then you must pass the ``--bind-to :overload-allowed`` command line option to tell the runtime to ignore this check.